databrary/curation/README.md

 **participants_template.csv** & **sessions_template.csv**: csv formats for each worksheet in `ingest_template.xlsx`

+Open .csv files in Sublime and convert to line endings to Unix

 #### volume.json

 JSON Schema file which defines constraints, datatypes, accepted values and JSON strutucture for metadata to be ingested into Databrary.
 Each ingest is validated against this schema before being being written to the Databrary database.
 Official version is [here](https://raw.githubusercontent.com/databrary/databrary/master/volume.json).